Cosmic Cousins: Identification of a Subpopulation of Binary Black Holes Consistent with Isolated Binary Evolution: Introduction

 While spin may be the clearest indicator of compact binary formation history, spin measurements of individual binaries typically have large uncertainties, making it difficult to disentangle competing formation channels with spin alone.
 However, the component masses of individual events are typically inferred with higher precision than their spins, and there are even features in the mass distribution that may signal the existence of different subpopulations \citep{2021ApJ...913L..19T, 2021arXiv211103634T, 2022ApJ...928..155T, 2022ApJ...924..101E,2022arXiv221012834E, 2208.11871, 2209.05766, 2301.00834}.
 Unfortunately, it can also be challenging to distinguish between the isolated and dynamical formation channels using only component mass, as the models in both scenarios predict masses that significantly overlap \citep{1609.05916}.
 Instead, a search for correlated population properties across mass, spin, and redshift may prove to be much more fruitful in distinguishing between the different compact binary formation channels \citep{2021ApJ...912...98F,2021ApJ...922L...5C,2022ApJ...931...17V,2022ApJ...932L..19B}.

-Given the evidence for features, e.g. peaks or truncations, in the primary mass spectrum (see Figure \ref{fig:g1_mass_distribution} and \citet{10.3847/2041-8213/aa9bf6, 10.3847/1538-4357/aab34c, 2019ApJ...882L..24A, 2021ApJ...913L...7A, 2021arXiv211103634T, 2022ApJ...928..155T, 2301.00834}), in this letter we attempt to identify subpopulations of BBHs grouped in primary mass with spin properties distinct from the rest of the GWTC-3 BBH population.
-We do this by modeling a portion of the BBH primary mass spectrum as a log-normal peak and allowing the spin distributions of the events categorized in this peak to differ from the rest of the population.
-As we will detail below, we identified such a subpopulation and then conducted a follow-up search for events with different primary masses but similar spin properties to these events.
+Given the evidence for features, e.g. peaks or truncations, in the primary mass spectrum \citep{10.3847/2041-8213/aa9bf6, 10.3847/1538-4357/aab34c, 10.3847/2041-8213/ab3800, 2021ApJ...913L...7A, 2111.03634,2104.07783v2, 2022ApJ...924..101E, 2022arXiv221012834E,2022ApJ...928..155T, 2301.00834,10.48550/arXiv.2302.07289}, in this work we attempt to identify subpopulations of BBHs grouped in primary mass with spin properties distinct from the rest of the GWTC-3 BBH population.
+We do this by modeling a portion of the BBH primary mass spectrum as a Gaussian peak and allowing the spin distributions of the events categorized in this peak to differ from the rest of the population.
+In this work, we present strong evidence for a distinct subpopulation at $10 \msun$, and conduct a follow-up search for binaries elsewhere in the mass spectrum with similar spin properties.

-The remaining sections of this letter are structured as follows: Section \ref{sec:methods} describes the statistical framework with the inclusion of discrete latent variables and the different component models studied.
+The remaining sections of this manuscript are structured as follows: Section \ref{sec:methods} describes the statistical framework and the different component models studied.
 Section \ref{sec:results} presents the results of our study, including the inferred branching ratios and the inferred subpopulation membership probabilities for each BBH in GWTC-3.
-In section \ref{sec:astro} we discuss the implications of our findings and how it relates to the current understanding of compact binary formation and population synthesis.
+In Section \ref{sec:astro} we discuss the implications of our findings and how it relates to the current understanding of compact binary formation and population synthesis.
 We finish in section \ref{sec:conclusion}, with a summary of the letter and prospects for distinguishing subpopulations in future catalogs after the LVK's fourth observing run.